corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-your-dev-env/index.md

    If you do not have Zulu OpenJDK installed or your version is lower than 11, install Zulu OpenJDK 11.

-3. Install Docker Compose.
+3. Install Docker.
 You will use it to run a local Corda network.

-   After installing Docker Compose, open Docker Desktop and perform one of the following steps:
+   After installing Docker, open Docker Desktop and perform one of the following steps:

-    * If you are a Mac user, go to **Preferences** and configure Docker Desktop to have at least six GB of RAM and use six cores.
+    * If you are a Mac user, go to **Preferences** and configure Docker Desktop to have at least 6GB of RAM and use 6 cores.
     * If you are a Windows user, go to **Settings > General** and select the following options: **Expose daemon on tcp://localhost:2375 without TLS** and **Use the WSL 2 based engine**.

+4. Install docker-compose using a shell such as bash, or git bash for windows.